Simone Vagnozzi

 Simone Vagnozzi ([siˈmoːne vaɲˈɲɔttsi]; born 30 May 1983) is an Italian former professional tennis player.
+Alongside Darren Cahill, he is currently the coach of fellow Italian ATP player Jannik Sinner.
+Both received the Coach of the Year award at the 2023 ATP Awards.

 Vagnozzi had a career high ATP singles ranking of world No. 161 achieved on 7 November 2011.
 He also had a career high ATP doubles ranking of world No. 74 achieved on 4 April 2011.

 Vagnozzi made his ATP Tour singles debut at the 2004 Grand Prix Hassan II on clay courts in Casablanca, Morocco when he successfully advanced through three qualifying rounds to reach his first career main draw.
-In qualifying he defeated Talal Ouahabi, followed by leading Thomas Shimada 6–0, 2–0 when he had to retire from the match, and finally Bjorn Rehnquist to gain a main draw birth.
+In qualifying he defeated Talal Ouahabi, followed by leading Thomas Shimada 6–0, 2–0 when he had to retire from the match, and finally Björn Rehnquist to gain a main draw birth.
 In the first round he would go on extend his winning streak to four matches by defeating Jean-René Lisnard in straight sets but would ultimately fall in the second round to Swiss player Ivo Heuberger.
-He made his ATP Tour doubles debut at the 2005 Croatia Open where he received a direct entry alongside Slovenian player Ladislav Svarc.
-They were defeated in the first round by an 18-year-old Novak Djokovic and Janko Tipsarevic.
+He made his ATP Tour doubles debut at the 2005 Croatia Open where he received a direct entry alongside Ladislav Švarc of Slovakia.
+They were defeated in the first round by an 18-year-old Novak Djokovic and Janko Tipsarević.